 Validity

 The Parties acknowledge that this MoU shall only be construed as an expression of their desire to accomplish the objectives described herein, recognizing that it is not intended to constitute a legally binding document.
-Therefore, any other specific activities must be negotiated in a form mutually acceptable to the Parties, in order to establish the respective rights and responsibilities in regard to such matters as rights in information and intellectual property (including inventions and discoveries, patents, copyrights and technical data), confidentiality, liability for injuries, damages, and other technical, legal, and/or administrative (including financial, where applicable) requirements or other commitments.
+Therefore, any other specific activities not covered by this MoU must be negotiated in a form mutually acceptable to the Parties, in order to establish the respective rights and responsibilities in regard to such matters as rights in information and intellectual property (including inventions and discoveries, patents, copyrights and technical data), confidentiality, liability for injuries, damages, and other technical, legal, and/or administrative (including financial, where applicable) requirements or other commitments.